-The Rear No-Knuckling Training Sock is a temporary training tool for short-term, multiple use to help correct gait and improve rear paw placement.
-Designed in the USA by Renee Mills, VT, CCRP to combat knuckling and enhance proprioception.
-Designed in the USA by Renee Mills, VT, CCRP (patent pending).
+The Rear No-Knuckling Training Sock is a temporary training tool for short-term use to help correct gait and improve rear paw placement in patients with neurological deficits.
+They are designed in the USA by Renee Mills, VT, CCRP, to combat knuckling and enhance proprioception (patent pending).

 - Provides training support for pets who drag their back paws

-- Stimulates dog between its toes, evoking a withdrawal reflex and causes him to pick the foot up higher.
+- Stimulates dog between its toes, evoking a withdrawal reflex and causing the pet to pick the foot up higher.

 - Lightweight design to accommodate patients with hind limb weakness

-- Touch-fastener straps wrap around leg to provide additional support above and below the joint
+- Touch-fastener straps wrap around the leg to provide additional support above and below the joint

 - Perfect for rehabilitative use for pets recovering from spinal surgery or suffering from disc disease

 For Best Outcome: Guide patients to use this temporary training tool during multiple walks for two to five-minute intervals on one lower hind leg at a time.
-Wearing during the beginning of every walk will have the best outcome and remove when training exercise is complete.
+Wearing the training sock during the beginning of every walk will have the best outcome and remove when the training exercise is complete.

 Please note that the Rear No-Knuckling Pro Kit available through this product page is not customizable.
-This kit will contain 5 training socks- one of each size.
+This kit will contain five training socks- one of each size.

-This product may be used by rehabilitation professionals as part of a treatment plan.
+Rehabilitation professionals may use this product as part of a treatment plan.
 Instruct pet owners on how to use it for at-home training sessions.
-There are numerous ways to incorporate the use of the No-Knuckling Training Sock into your practice.
+There are numerous ways to incorporate the No-Knuckling Training Sock into your practice.

 Here are a few suggestions to get you started: